-Other materials: You will also need wire to hang the grid, nails or screws for attaching the angle to the wall and for , sharp utility knife for cutting the panels, framing square, tape measure, level, string, etc.
+Other materials: You will also need wire to hang the grid, screws for attaching the angle to the wall, a sharp utility knife for cutting the panels, framing square, tape measure, level, string, etc.

-- For cutting the angles and tees, you will need aviation snips and possibly a file to take care of any rough edges from your cuts.
-This is the most common way to make the cuts, but there are other options.
-More details later.
+- For cutting the angles and tees, you will need tin snips and possibly a file to take care of any rough edges from your cuts.

 - A sharp utility knife and plenty of blades for cutting the ceiling panels.
 It is surprising how quickly mineral fiber panels can dull your knife blades.
 If you are using PVC you don’t want a dull knife that will slip when you are making your cuts.